Search

 An Original Score feature is defined with no additional parameters.

-This feature depends from query time parameters ( see examples)
+This feature depends on query time parameters ( see examples)

 e.g.